Methodology

 • • A low score does not mean “sell.”

-Treating context metrics as signals is how you overtrade.
+Treating context metrics as direct signals is how people overtrade.

 Limits